 Limits to Service on Other Boards

-The Board’s policy is that a non-management director may not serve on more than five additional public company boards and a member of the Audit Committee may not serve on more than two additional public company audit committees.
+The Board’s policy is that a non-management director may not serve on more than four additional public company boards and a member of the Audit Committee may not serve on more than two additional public company audit committees.
 Also, the Chairman & CEO may not serve on more than two additional public company boards.

 Director Election by Majority Vote and Resignation Policy